TonioGela/blog/content/overkilling-sudoku.en.md

 language="en"
 draft = true
 [extra]
 description = "Writing a sudoku solver that brute forces a sudoku is an easy junior developer task.
-How about overkilling the task to create a fully-fledged command line application using `scala-cli`, `scala-native` and `decline`?"
+How about overkilling the task to create a fully-fledged command line application using `scala-cli`, `Scala Native` and `decline`?"
 +++